Introduction to Rampart

 Rampart philosophy

-Though Rampart supports setTimeout(), Events (and other async functions via, e.g., websockets, rampart-redis, Babel, etc), all functions included in the Duktape JavaScript engine (as well as most of the functions added to Rampart) are synchronous.
-Raw JavaScript execution is more memory efficient, but far slower than with, e.g., node.js.
-However, the functionality and speed of the available C functions provide comparable efficacy, excellent performance and are a viable alternative to LAMP, MEAN or other stacks, all in a single product, while consuming considerably less resources than the aforementioned.
+Rampart uses the Duktape JavaScript Engine and API as a gateway for high performance functions written in C. JavaScript execution with Duktape is more memory efficient, but interpertation is slower than with, e.g., node.js.
+However, the functionality and speed of the available C functions provide comparable efficacy, excellent performance and is a viable alternative to LAMP, MEAN or other stacks, all in a single product, while consuming considerably less resources than the aforementioned.

 Rampart Global Variable and Functions